-A. As required by SEC rule 204A-1 or similar state rules our firm has adopted a Code of Ethics.
+11.A.
+As required by SEC rule 204A-1 or similar state rules, our firm has adopted a Code of Ethics.
 Our firm's Code of Ethics describes our policies and procedures to abide by the law's prohibition against insider trading, including our reviews of our own persons' trades, and other ethical considerations.
-We will provide you, our client or potential client, with a copy of our Code of Ethics if you request one.
+We will provide you, our client or potential client, with a copy of our Code of Ethics at no charge if you request one.

-Please note that using any insider information, information that is not readily available to all participants in the securities markets (upon making a reasonable effort to obtain that information), for any person, ourselves or relatives or clients or any other person, is strictly illegal and punishable by fines and imprisonment.
+Please note that using any material non-public information, that is, information that is not readily available to all participants in the securities markets, for any person, Midwestern Securities, relatives, clients or any other person, is illegal and may be punishable by fines and/or imprisonment.